 A Closer Look at Strangulation Cases | Texas District & County Attorneys Association — The Texas District and County Attorneys Association is a nonprofit organization that serves Texas prosecutors and their staffs.
 View the full text of a January-February 2014 article that discusses how the strangulation statute’s enactment in 2009 changed the ways that prosecutors could handle these types of cases.
 You can also learn more about understanding injuries, how officers should gather evidence, and the roles of experts in prosecuting these cases.

 Were you arrested for an alleged domestic assault involving strangulation in the DFW area?
-Even if you are completely confident that you are innocent, you should not make any kind of statement to authorities until you have contacted Townsend, Gebhardt & Eppes, PLLC .
+Even if you are completely confident that you are innocent, you should not make any statement to authorities until you have contacted Gebhardt and Eppes, PLLC .